ChrstphrHll/npc_gen/students/Adamos Taehr.md

 ### Description
 - Elf Fighter from Beleriand
 - 5th year Diplomacy student in Fiesn
-- shoulder length wavy white hair that's plain, Blue eyes, and Tan skin
+- shoulder length wavy grey hair that's wild, Blue eyes, and Tan skin
 - Is Attentive and Sensual, and has People as their ideal

 ### Organizations